What happens if COVID hits again and campus closes – will international students be forced to leave Union again?

 Will international students be able to take all classes remotely or will remote class offerings be limited?
 How will Union address the time zone issue for international students taking classes remotely?

 International students who are not able to enter the U.S. will be able to take classes remotely.
-See planned mode of delivery for all courses in the traditional fall curriculum.
 Students will work with their professors to come up with a solution for an individual's time zone.

-Will international students who cannot obtain a visa before the start of fall term be permitted to complete the entire term remotely?
+Will international students who cannot obtain a visa before the start of the term be permitted to complete the entire term remotely?

 First-year students who decide to remain in their home countries are able to take a full course load of online classes.
 Their I-20 will be deferred until they are able to physically be on campus.